DanielGandea/cs50finalproject/final project/README.md

 We have a styles.css file which contains all the general styles and then we have a separate file with styles for each page, so we could manage them easier.
 Every page has a descriptive image that represents it.

+All the files, besides app.py are in the "files" folder.
+There we have separated static (all the styles and js scripts), templates (html) and the python programs.

+The __init.py__ does most of the basic work like redirecting to the landing page if not logged in and connecting to the local database.
+It also hold the secret key and initializes the app.

 ## Landing Page